Table of contents

 Many families, who have children with other partners or want to look after prior spouses or even to split pre- and post-assets from a new relationship, need additional advice to help reduce the risk of dispute or to ensure their wishes are carried out.

-No one likes to think about their death, let alone talk about it, but it's essential to discuss your will and the spread of wealth with your family.
+Tips: No one likes to think about their death, let alone talk about it, but it's essential to discuss your will and the spread of wealth with your family.

-That way they know what, how and why you are doing what you are doing in your will and other documentations and it's also important to bring your spouse and children into decision-making prior to your death so they better understand how you operate.
+That way they know what, how and why you are doing what you are doing in your will and other documentation and it's also important to bring your spouse and children into decision-making prior to your death so they better understand how you operate.

 By doing this, it should have the effect of a smoother financial transition, which in itself should assist in not diminishing the value of your assets.